 Investors should consider whether the additional years of tax-deferred growth will be worth a tax rate that could be twice as high.

 Reason #3: An IRA Increases Required Minimum Distributions

-The Secure Act, which was passed at the end of 2019, changed the age some retirees will need to begin RMDs.
-Investors born on or after July 1st, 1949 take RMDs starting at age 72 (though they can defer their first RMD until April 1st of the year after the year they turn 72).
+The Secure Act, and Secure Act 2.0, changed the age some retirees will need to begin RMDs.
+Investors born on or after July 1st, 1949 take RMDs starting at age 72 and now, individuals born after 1951 can delay until age 73 (though they can defer their first RMD until April 1st of the year after).